isadri/inception/README.md

 ### File Trees and Mount Points

 Unlike other operating systems, Linux unifies all storage into a single tree.
 Storage devices such as disk partitions or USB disk partitions are attached to specific locations in that tree.
 Those locations are called *mount points*.
-A mount point defines the location in the tree, the access properties to the data at that point (for example, writability), and the source of the data mounted at that point (for example, a specific hard disk, USB device, or memory-backed virtual disk).
+A mount point defines the location in the tree, the access properties to the data at that point (for example, writability), and the source of the data mounted at that point (for example, a specific hard disk, USB device).

 ![Screenshot from 2024-02-15 10-29-04](https://github.com/isadri/inception/assets/116354167/e515cc82-72c1-461a-8855-0e98933d673e)